Social Conflict, American Style

 Other Political Groups

 Another major effort to disrupt American society has been to fuel fires of suspicion and conspiracy in the wake of major social tragedies—mass shootings, in particular.
-Conspiracy theorists were fed, and quickly reposted content that originated from Russian agents, political campaign operatives, and other fake news sources, which claimed that these shootings were staged (usually, they claimed, as a way to fool people into supporting gun restrictions).
-People shared these messages quite widely.
+Conspiracy theorists were fed, and quickly reposted content that originated from Russian agents, political campaign operatives, and other fake news sources, which claimed that these shootings were staged (usually, they claimed, to fool people into supporting gun restrictions).
+People shared these messages across their social networks.
 Professor Kate Starbird at the University of Washington assessed this ripple effect by analyzing the links from tweets to websites and comments that promoted the belief that the mass shootings weren’t real .
 Her computer program collected tweets with hashtags that included terms like “false flag,” “crisis actor,” and “staged.”
 Overall, she collected 99,474 tweets from 15,150 users.
 The tweets referenced 117 websites, 80 of which were “alternative media,” or fake news.
-Additionally, 44 websites had a clear political agenda.
-Twenty-two were alt-right, 4 were alt-left, and 7 were anti-globalist.
+Additionally, 44 websites had a clear political agenda: 22 were alt-right, 4 were alt-left, and 7 were anti-globalist.

 Fake news poses a serious threat to American democracy.
-During the 2016 election, fake news was more prevalent on social media than genuine news and it’s unclear whether interventions from Facebook and Twitter, and the U.S. government will change this.
+During the 2016 US presidential election, fake news was more prevalent on social media than genuine news and it’s unclear whether interventions from Facebook and Twitter and the U.S. government changed this in subsequent elections.
+Although social media companies are attempting to slow the spread of misinformation by implementing fact-checking programs, these tactics to identify, flag, and remove misinformation, especially regarding the COVID-19 vaccines, are not as effective as they should be.
+This places additional responsibility on social media users to recognize Fake News and report these posts or avoid interacting with them altogether .
 Over 62% of Americans receive their news from social media .
-This is makes a large portion of the public vulnerable because of the way fake news spreads in social media (as we discuss in our section on the spread of fake news by people and by bots).
+This makes a large portion of the public vulnerable, because people who read fake news are very likely to believe it.
 Regardless who posts it, fake news intentionally undermines trust in the news and the government.

 Fake News and Social Conflict Abroad

 Americans aren’t the only people with a fake news problem.
-As we’ve mentioned briefly before, fake news has led to violence in India and Myanmar, as well as Sri Lanka, and elsewhere.
 Although Indian police have made some successful efforts to stem the sharing and influence of fake news, the picture is more tragic in Myanmar, where the government appears to ignore or encourage it:

 “Facebook has become a breeding ground for pernicious posts about the Rohingya (minority ethnic group).
 ‘In particular, the ones that seem most problematic are government channels that have put a lot of propaganda out there, saying everything from the Rohingya are burning their own villages, to showing bodies of soldiers who may be from other conflicts but saying this is the result of a Rohingya attack’.”